Moirang Shayon: Contents

-Akongjamba and Phouoibi
+Akongjamba and Phouoibi (ꯑꯀꯣꯡꯖꯥꯝꯕ – ꯐꯧꯑꯣꯏꯕꯤ)

-During the reign of King Iwang Puriklai Kaba Purang (917-981 AD), Akongjamba, a handsome, married nobleman of Moirang, was captivated by the goddess Phouoibi, who fell in love with him.
+During the reign of King Iwang Puriklai Kaba Purang (917–981 AD), Akongjamba, a handsome, married nobleman of Moirang, was captivated by the goddess Phouoibi, who fell in love with him.
 Due to Akongjamba's failure to keep his word and the cruelty of Akongjamba's wife, Phouoibi decides to leave the human world as well as her lover.

-Henjunaha and Lairoulembi
+Henjunaha and Lairoulembi (ꯍꯦꯟꯖꯨꯅꯍꯥ – ꯂꯥꯏꯔꯧꯂꯦꯝꯕꯤ)

-During the reign of King Iwang Puriklai Telheiba (28-78 AD), Henjunaha Yangleingamba, a fatherless lad, was brought up by a poor widowed mother.
+During the reign of King Iwang Puriklai Telheiba (28–78 AD), Henjunaha Yangleingamba, a fatherless lad, was brought up by a poor widowed mother.
 He loved Thongnang Lairoulembi, a beautiful lady brought up by a rich father.
 Henjunaha is murdered by evil spirits.
 Lairoulembi follows her lover by killing herself, after which she faces troubles and adventures in the underworld.

-Khuyol Haoba and Yaithing Konu
+Khuyol Haoba and Yaithing Konu (ꯈꯨꯌꯣꯜ ꯍꯥꯎꯕ – ꯌꯥꯏꯊꯤꯡ ꯀꯣꯅꯨ)

-During the reign of King Iwang Puriklai Sana Lakhwa (185-236 AD), Khuyol Haoba, was the son of late Khundouremba, a court official of Moirang.
+During the reign of King Iwang Puriklai Sana Lakhwa (185–236 AD), Khuyol Haoba, was the son of late Khundouremba, a court official of Moirang.
 Yaithing Konu was the daughter of Luwang Huiningsumba, an influential nobleman.
 During an escape from a murderous attack by his enemies, Khuyol Haoba falls in love with Yaithing Konu.
 Konu is married, but fate permits Konu to unite with Haoba in the end.

-Kadeng Thangjahanba and Tonu Laijinglembi
+Kadeng Thangjahanba and Tonu Laijinglembi (ꯀꯗꯦꯡ ꯊꯥꯡꯖꯍꯟꯕ – ꯇꯣꯅꯨ ꯂꯥꯏꯖꯤꯡꯂꯦꯝꯕꯤ)

-During the reign of King Iwang Puriklai Laijing Punsiba (1138-1210 AD), Kadeng Thangjahanba is a talented and skilful royal chief metalsmith appointed by King Laijing Ningthou Punsiba.
+During the reign of King Iwang Puriklai Laijing Punsiba (1138–1210 AD), Kadeng Thangjahanba is a talented and skilful royal chief metalsmith appointed by King Laijing Ningthou Punsiba.
 He loves Tonu Laijinglembi, the only daughter of Laijing Lakpa, a favourite nobleman of the King of Moirang.
 During the absence of Thangjahanba, Tonu is married to the King of Moirang, who was unaware of the relationship between the two lovers.
 Once the king found out the truth, he generously returns the lady to her true lover.

-Ura Naha Khongjomba and Pidonnu
+Ura Naha Khongjomba and Pidonnu (ꯎꯔꯥ ꯅꯍꯥ ꯈꯣꯡꯖꯣꯝꯕ – ꯄꯤꯗꯣꯅꯨ)

-During the reign of King Iwang Puriklai Laijing Punsiba (1138-1210 AD), Khongjomba (1210-1263 AD) was the son of King Laijing Ningthou Punsiba and Lady Tonu Laijinglembi, but he was born in the house of his foster father Kadeng Thangjahanba, the second husband of Tonu Laijinglembi.
+During the reign of King Iwang Puriklai Laijing Punsiba (1138–1210 AD), Khongjomba (1210–1263 AD) was the son of King Laijing Ningthou Punsiba and Lady Tonu Laijinglembi, but he was born in the house of his foster father Kadeng Thangjahanba, the second husband of Tonu Laijinglembi.
 Pidonnu was the daughter of a nobleman.
 Born as a legitimate but unrecognized royal offspring, Khongjomba faced abuse from the king's adopted son and her for his love affair with Lady Pidonnu.
 When the king discovers the truth, he his true son Khongjomba crowned as the sovereign of Moirang, discarding his adopted heir.